JonHoyle.com Mirror of MacCompanion

 Smart Pointers

 Smart Pointers are objects pointing to memory which are smart enough to know when to delete themselves, rather than rely upon the user to manage its deallocation.
 Virtually all modern languages, such as Java and C#, manage memory in this fashion and thus avoid memory leakages and overstepping.
-In these other languages, the procedure is (just as in C++) to simply call the new keyword to allocate dynamic memory; however (unlike in C++), the user typically ignores deallocation, assuming that the language's garbage collector will handle it.
-C++ users have no automatic garbage collector, so he must make a delete call, lest he leaks memory.
-Worse still, he must know when to call delete and when to call delete [] (as unhappiness can occur if the wrong one is called).
+In these other languages, the usual procedure to allocate dynamic memory is (just as in C++) to simply call the new keyword followed by the type of the object you wish to create; however (unlike in C++), users in many other languages typically ignore deallocation, assuming that the language's garbage collector will handle it.
+C++ users have no automatic garbage collector, so they must make a delete call on the object, lest memory is leaked.
+Worse still, they must know when to call to delete and when to call delete [] (for arrays of ovjects being created), as unhappiness can occur if the wrong one is invoked).

 auto_ptr<>